-No, we aren't talking about our two meteorologists, Brad Miller and Mark Miller (who by the way aren't even related).
+No, we aren't talking about our very own meteorologist Brad Miller.
 The Miller classification is something meteorologists use to classify types of Nor'easters, named after the researcher J.E.
 Miller who came up with this system in 1946.
 Nor'easters can happen at almost any time of the year, but are most frequent and strongest between September and April.
 These are rapidly developing low pressure systems that form along the eastern seaboard and bring strong northeast winds (hence the name), heavy precipitation and coastal flooding.
 During the winter these storms can even produce significant accumulations of snow, sleet, and freezing rain, leading to millions of dollars in cleanup and millions of headaches.

 The first type of Nor'easter that we'll discuss is called the Miller A, or Type A. These systems typically originate off the eastern coast of Georgia or South Carolina, but can form as far south as the Gulf of Mexico.
 Miller A's then intensify as they move up the East Coast as a single storm before making a turn out to sea.
 They typically are quick movers, hitting the mid-Atlantic the hardest.
 However, New England can get significant snow depending on the intensity of the system.
 One example of a potent Miller A was the Boxing Day Blizzard of 2010, which brought over 2 feet of snow to places from Philly all the way to Boston.